tommyettinger/incubator-fury/java/benchmark/README.md

 2. Determine what the flags are set to on current platform:
    * Use `java ${other_options} -XX:+PrintFlagsFinal -version`, should include all other options on the command line because some options affect others, particularly when setting GC-related flags.
    * `jcmd $pid VM.flags -all` -XX:FreqInlineSize= flag specifies the maximum number of bytecode instructions to inline for a method.
 The default value depends on the platform – for 64-bit Linux, it's 325.
-3. `hot method too big` need to be optimized.
+3. Where a method is marked with `hot method too big`, that needs to be optimized.
 4. See:
    * https://wiki.openjdk.java.net/display/HotSpot/Server+Compiler+Inlining+Messages
    * https://techblug.wordpress.com/2013/08/19/java-jit-compiler-inlining/
-5. escape analysis
+5. Escape analysis
 6. -server -XX:+TieredCompilation: In Java 8, when the server compiler is enabled, tiered compilation is also enabled by default.
 64-bit java8 use server compiler by default(use java -version to check).
-7. check CodeCache: grep -nr 'CodeCache' compile.log.
+7. Check CodeCache: grep -nr 'CodeCache' compile.log.
 64-bit server with tiered compilation, Default code cache for Java 8 is 240 MB. (not happen in benchmarks)
-8. deoptimization: made not entrant and made zombie.
+8. Deoptimization: made not entrant and made zombie.
 For tiered compilation, the code will be compiled to new level, and old code will be made not entrant and zombie.
 9. size > DesiredMethodLimit: the inlining that's been done so far has inlined more than DesiredMethodLimit bytecodes so inlining will be stopped.